Microsoft releases new Windows 10 preview with Narrator changes and improvements

 Microsoft has made improvements to Narrator, including to reliability (when changing Narrator’s view), Scan Mode (reading, navigating, and selecting text), QuickStart (relaunching and focusing), and Braille (commanding when using the Narrator key).
 The “Move to beginning of text” keystroke has changed to Narrator + B (was Narrator + Control + B) and the “Move to end of text” keystroke has changed to Narrator + E (was Narrator + Control + E).

-If this sounds familiar, it’s because these changes to the RS5 branch last month.
+If this sounds familiar, it’s because these changes came to the RS5 branch last month.
 Yep, the 19H1 branch is still playing catchup, even though it is technically newer.

 This desktop build includes the following general bug fixes and improvements: